ome/omero-biofilefinder/README.md

 However, for much larger numbers of Images, the time to load Key-Value pairs could become too long for a single http request.
-In this case, there is the option to use a server-side OMERO.script to export the Key-Value pairs to a `parquet` file, attached to the Project.
+In this case, there is the option to use a server-side OMERO.script to export the Key-Value pairs to a `Parquet` file, attached to the Project.
 Then, BFF can load the `Parquet` file directly.
 You will need an Admin to install the script on the server (see below) and it has a dependency of the `pyarrow` library.